-- 4.12 As at 30 June 2018, 21.6% of the investments are in illiquid asset classes which include Infrastructure, Private Equity, Opportunistic Investments, Direct Property and some Alternative Debt. - 4.13 We understand that under the revised strategic asset allocation the illiquid asset allocation will be set to 21.6%.
-We note that while some of the illiquid assets are in fixed ended funds which will become liquid over time, the vast majority such as the Direct Property and Infrastructure investments will need to be sold or transferred from the defined benefit assets in the future. - 4.14 In the long term, the defined benefit plans will require full liquidity.
+- 4.12 As at 30 June 2019, 24.9% of the investments are in illiquid asset classes which include Infrastructure, Private Equity, Opportunistic Investments, Direct Property and some Alternative Debt. - 4.13 We note that while some of the illiquid assets are in fixed ended funds which will become liquid over time, the vast majority such as the Direct Property and Infrastructure investments will need to be sold or transferred from the defined benefit assets in the future. - 4.14 In the long term, the defined benefit plans will require full liquidity.
 Therefore, we believe that Vision Super should continue to consider the time frame over which they will reduce the exposure to illiquid assets in the defined benefit plans to zero.
 As we are aware is currently the case, we suggest that the liability run off under various scenarios should continue to form part of this consideration.